A Study of the Tourism and Ecotourism Potential in Targeted Landscapes

 Tourism also has the potential to increase public appreciation of the environment through bringing people into closer contact with nature—spreading awareness of issues impacting the destination and how to mitigate these issues with more sustainable behaviors.
 This heightened awareness of the value of a destination can lead to more environmentally conscious behavior among both visitors and residents.

 The Liberia Forest Sector Project (LFSP) aims to contribute to the conservation of Liberia’s globally significant biodiversity, providing a better representation of ecosystems within Liberia’s current protected area network and enable the active conservation and sustainable use of biodiversity by local communities.

 The main objective of this assignment was to undertake a strategic study of the targeted forest landscapes of the Liberia Forest Sector Project, identify sites with potential for ecotourism and tourism, and develop a sample pilot Ecotourism project within one of the identified sites.

-- Solimar International’s team of tourism, biodiversity, socio-cultural and economic specialists will conduct desk research and interviews to fully understand the Liberia context as it relates to tourism and ecotourism development within West Africa and globally;
+- Solimar International’s team of tourism, biodiversity, socio-cultural and economic specialists conducted desk research and interviews to fully understand the Liberia context as it relates to tourism and ecotourism development within West Africa and globally;

-- Assess the ecotourism potential and feasibility within key protected areas; and
+- Assessed the ecotourism potential and feasibility within key protected areas; and

-- Develop an analytical study to determine the extent to which this underdeveloped sector could provide new revenues to the Liberian protected areas and adjacent communities within the foreseeable future.
+- Developed an analytical study to determine the extent to which this underdeveloped sector could provide new revenues to the Liberian protected areas and adjacent communities within the foreseeable future.